 The official 30-day crime and fire log is available at the Public Safety Service Desk at UNO 100 Eppley Admin.
-Bldg. and at UNMC ACRS Building lower level, during normal business hours.
+Bldg. during normal business hours.
 Crime and Fire logs for over thirty days are available upon request.

-UNO Campus - Crime Statistics
+Crime Statistics